Elder Law

 Asset Protection Planning

-We also help people with a veterans benefit called Aid and Attendance.
 The goal is to protect assets as soon as possible in order to protect and preserve your dignity and quality of life.
 What do I mean by that?
-Well, a lot of people, when I think about Medicaid asset protection, they think it’s all about preserving an inheritance for their children.
-And for some people that is their goal.
-And that’s fine, if people have scrimped and saved for a lifetime and they want to preserve and inheritance for their children as a legacy that’s there, right?
-But many, if not most of our clients, their kids are financially better off than they are.
-And it’s not about preserving an inheritance for the kids.
+Well a lot of people, when thinking about Medicaid asset protection, think it’s all about preserving an inheritance for their children.
+And for some people, that is their goal.
+But for many of our clients, their kids are financially better off than they are.
+It’s not really about preserving an inheritance for the kids.

 It’s about protecting the assets to make their life better, if and when they need nursing home care.
-How that works is, if you create the living trust asset protection trust, and you’ve protected your assets in this trust, that money can be used, by your children to make your life better in the nursing home.
-To pay for things that Medicaid doesn’t cover, like lost or broken dentures, eyeglasses, hearing aids, even to pay for things like a private sitter which can be a lifesaver when it comes to preserving dignity and quality of life.
+If you create an asset protection trust, and you’ve protected your assets in this trust, that money can be used by your children to make your life better in the nursing home.
+Those funds can pay for things that Medicaid doesn’t cover, like lost or broken dentures, eyeglasses, hearing aids, even things like a private sitter which can be a lifesaver when it comes to preserving dignity and quality of life.

 A big part of asset protection is also about protecting income and assets for the healthy spouse.
-When we’re dealing with a married couple or one spouse is in the nursing home.
-The primary goal is to protect the income and assets for the healthy spouse.
-Sometimes it’s about protecting a family home, meaning there is not only a spouse living in it, but maybe adult children.
-Adult children who have come to live with you, to help take care of you.
-And the last thing you want is to wind up in a nursing home, and have to be forced to sell the house, to pay for your nursing home care.
-And now your kids don’t have a roof over their head.
+When there’s a married couple with one spouse in the nursing home, the primary goal is to protect the income and assets for the healthy spouse.
+Sometimes it’s about protecting a family home so the spouse or maybe an adult child can live there without fear of the home being absorbed in estate recovery.
+The last thing you want is to wind up in a nursing home and have to be forced to sell the house to pay for your nursing home care, leaving your family at risk.

 Crisis Planning